mnfu/simple-warden/README.md

 [PlanetMinecraft](https://www.planetminecraft.com/data-pack/kill-warden-advancement/)

-Not likely to get updated much unless something changes with how datapacks work in a future update.
+For being such a simple project I'm not inclined to give it much attention, but this should work in future versions like minecraft 1.21+, though this is untested.

 # Issues
 If an issue pops up on this project or any other, open an issue in the corresponding repository.